Hello my names Andrew. I'm an Artist and Designer and I run Bright Stem.

 So whether I'm developing new creative projects or developing solutions to ethical concerns its all one in the same.

 Bright Stem is based on the top floor of Conway Mill in Belfast.
 From my studio I have a beautiful view of the city and green hills that surround it.
-I help run a pop up shop along with the other artists at the mill 3-4 times a year and visitors are welcome to pop in at other times but please send a message before hand.
+Visitors are welcome to pop in at other times but please send a message before hand.

 Bright Stem, Conway Mill, 5-7 Conway Street, Belfast, BT6 8JU